janjanam-j/Seattle-Aribnb-Market/README.md

 ## Table of Contents
 1. Libraries used
+2. File description
-2. Objectives of the analysis
+3. Objectives of the analysis
-3. A brief layout of the analysis
+4. A brief layout of the analysis
-4. Results
+5. Results
-5. Future work
+6. Future work

 ## Libraries used:
 1. Pandas